Anghiari, Italy: travel guide for the small Tuscany town of Anghiari

 Among the other religious buildings of considerable interest in Anghiari is the Church of Saint Augustine in Piazza Garibaldi and dating from the late 13th century.

+According to tradition the foundation of the church is linked to Thomas Becket, Archbishop of Canterbury (1118-1170), who spent time in Anghiari during his exile from England.
 Following after Thomas Becket were some 'Friars Hospitalier', of the Saint Anthony Abbot Order, who built a chapel.
 In the 14th century, Augustinian monks built a church dedicated to St. Augustine on the site.

 The church has a simple structure with a single aisle and a portal and facade in the Renaissance style, while the inside is decorated with various 18th century stuccos.